GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 However, the authors do test their system in the presence of reverberation.
 Performance is shown to suffer from increasing the $T_60$.
 Working on the robustness of localization systems to reverberation is a key area for future improvement.
+In @gala_realtime_2019, Gala et al. derive a mathematical model for predicting both the #acr("DoA") and distance to a single static sound source solely from the #acr("ITD").
+They achieve this by using a robotic head that can rotate.
+It can thus leverage the recorded #acr("ITD") at different angular positions.
-Adavanne et al. @adavanne_localization_2019 handle the localization, detection and tracking of multiple sound sources.
+Adavanne et al. @adavanne_localization_2019 handle multiple sound sources' localization, detection, and tracking.
 The framework is tested in both anechoic and reverberant environments.
-Using a #acr("CRNN") architecture, which successfully aggregates information over time, allowed for strong tracking performance.
+Their #acr("CRNN") architecture successfully aggregates information over time, allowing for strong tracking performance.

 In conclusion, active #acr("SSL") has been a topic of interest in the robotic literature.
 Indeed, static localization approaches suffer from limitations such as the front-back ambiguity or distance non-observability.